RashidUjang/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 34: 4 September, 2020

+**Today's Progress**: Learnt the basics of Bootstrap, most notably its Container and Grid system.

+**Thoughts**: As I'm already somewhat familiar with the Bootstrap system what with using MaterializeCSS for one of my projects before, learning more about how Bootstrap actually works with the Media Queries on the `min-width` and setting a set with for the container for two breakpoints was userful in understanding how to make a responsive layout.

+### Day 33: 3 September, 2020

+**Today's Progress**: Continued the Functional Programming module in freeCodeCamp

+**Thoughts**: One of the challenges mentioned that `.reduce()` is simply a generalization of `.map()`, which is quite shocking to learn.
+I've to find out more about this.

 ### Day 32: 2 September, 2020

 **Today's Progress**: Started the Functional Programming module in freeCodeCamp